zulip/zulip/docs/contributing/mypy.md

 ## Installing mypy

-If you installed Zulip's development environment correctly, mypy should already be installed inside the Python 3 virtualenv at `zulip-py3-venv` (mypy only supports Python 3).
+mypy is installed by default in the Zulip development environment.
 If you'd like to install just the version of `mypy` that we're using (useful if e.g. you want `mypy` installed on your laptop outside the Vagrant guest), you can do that with `pip install -r requirements/mypy.txt`.